 - When adjusted for age and energy, there was no association between between either glycemic index or glycemic load and incident colorectal cancer.
 Adjustment for other risk factors or adding other dietary variables to the model did not appreciably change the results.
 Separate analyses based on colon and rectal subsites were similarly unremarkable

-- Stratified analyses stratified by body mass index (less than 25, 25 to 30, 30kg/m2 or more) showed that high glycemic index and glycemic load were positively associated with colorectal cancer in the highest BMI category (P for interaction = 0.04 for glycemic index and 0.05 for glycemic load)
+- Stratified analyses stratified by BMI (less than 25, 25 to 30, 30kg/m2 or more) showed that high glycemic index and glycemic load were positively associated with colorectal cancer in the highest BMI category (P for interaction = 0.04 for glycemic index and 0.05 for glycemic load)

 - Glycemic load, but not glycemic index, was positively associated with colon cancer in the highest category (P for trend <0.01), whereas glycemic load and glycemic index were both positively associated with rectal cancer in the highest BMI category (P for trend = 0.04 and 0.02, respectively).